writeas/writeas-api/examples/go-text-importer/README.md

 Text file importer (Go)
 =======================

-A simple command-line utility for importing Markdown (or plain text) files into Write.as, writing in Go / golang.
+A simple command-line utility for importing Markdown (or plain text) files into Write.as, written in Go / golang.

 ## Getting Started